 Current situation and challenges

-The ratio of employees at risk from high blood pressure (systolic pressure of 140 mm Hg or higher and diastolic pressure of 90 mm Hg or higher) in the fiscal year ended March 2023 was low at 5.6%, but considering that high blood pressure also heightens the risk of strokes and heart disorders, this percentage needs to be further lowered.
+The percentage of our employees at risk from high blood pressure (systolic pressure of 140 mm Hg or higher and diastolic pressure of 90 mm Hg or higher) in the fiscal year ended December 2023 remained low at 4.1%, but considering that high blood pressure also heightens the risk of brain and heart disorders, this percentage needs to be further lowered.
+We will continue to promote blood pressure measurement prioritizing high-risk employees.

 Initiatives